kurianbenoy/kurianbenoy-website/_posts/2020-11-30-aireading.md

 What if AI systems could count numbers?

-So then the numbers will be prounced as
+So then the numbers will be pronounced as

 1999 - Nineteen Ninty Nine

-1888 - Eighteen Eighty Eight
+1888 - Eighteen Eighty-Eight

 1111 - Eleven Hundred Eleven,

-No folks, AI is more cooler.
+No folks, AI is cooler.
 It's => Eleventeen Onety One

 ## Installation

 `python -m pip install numbersai==0.0.1`

 ## Usage

 ```
 >> from nosai.numbers import spell